viking-saver/windows-itpro-docs/windows/security/book/cloud-services-protect-your-work-information.md

 ## Windows Autopilot and zero-touch deployment

 Traditionally, IT professionals spend significant time building and customizing images that will later be deployed to devices.
-If you’re purchasing new devices or managing device refresh cycles for employees, you can use Windows Autopilot to set up and preconfigure new devices, getting them ready for productive use.
+If you're purchasing new devices or managing device refresh cycles for employees, you can use Windows Autopilot to set up and preconfigure new devices, getting them ready for productive use.
 Autopilot helps you ensure your devices are delivered locked down and compliant with corporate security policies.
-The solution can also be used to reset, repurpose, and recover devices with zero touch by your IT team and no infrastructure to manage, enhancing efficiency with a process that’s both easy and simple.
+The solution can also be used to reset, repurpose, and recover devices with zero touch by your IT team and no infrastructure to manage, enhancing efficiency with a process that's both easy and simple.

-With Windows Autopilot, there’s no need to reimage or manually set-up devices before giving them to your employees.
+With Windows Autopilot, there's no need to reimage or manually set-up devices before giving them to your employees.
 Your hardware vendor can ship them, ready to go, straight to your employees.
 From a user perspective, they turn their device on, go online, and Windows Autopilot delivers apps and settings.

 Windows Autopilot enables you to:

 - Automatically join devices to Microsoft Entra ID<sup>[\[9\]](conclusion.md#footnote9)</sup> or Active Directory via hybrid Microsoft Entra ID Join.
 For more information about the differences between these two join options, see [Introduction to device management in Microsoft Entra ID](/azure/active-directory/device-management-introduction).
 - Auto-enroll devices into MDM services such as Microsoft Intune (requires an Microsoft Entra ID Premium subscription for configuration).
 - Change the edition of Windows being used to support advanced features (e.g., upgrading to Windows 11 Enterprise).
-- Create and auto-assignment of devices to configuration groups based on a device’s profile.
+- Create and auto-assignment of devices to configuration groups based on a device's profile.
 - Customization of the out-of-box experience (OOBE) content specific to the organization.

 Existing devices can also be quickly prepared for a new user with [Windows Autopilot Reset](/mem/autopilot/windows-autopilot-reset).
 The reset capability is also useful in break/fix scenarios to quickly bring a device back to a business-ready state.